matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 There are various different ways of transacting on the Ethereum blockchain:

-- Regular transactions: A simple transaction from one account to another such as transferring a token.
+- Common transactions: A simple transaction from one account to another such as transferring a token.
 - Contract deployment transactions: A transaction with no `to` address and the `data` field contains the contract code.
 - Contract execution: A transaction that interacts with an already deployed smart contract where the `to` address is the smart contract's address.